CMMC 2.0 CERTIFICATION: EVERYTHING DoD CONTRACTORS NEED TO KNOW TO ADHERE TO REVISED PRIVACY STANDARDS

 GCC High is a cloud platform that meets the strict cybersecurity requirements of NIST 800-171, International Traffic in Arms Regulations (ITAR), and the Federal Risk and Authorization Management Program (FedRAMP).
 GCC High is a copy of Microsoft DoD, but the former is able to operate in its own sovereign environment.

-If your company has a Microsoft 365 Commercial account and you want to take it up a notch and use GCC High, you need to go through several procedures to become a validated user.
+GCC High comes with all the features found in the commercial version, except for compliance manager and calling plans.
+In addition, several tools including Cloud App Security, Microsoft Defender ATP, and if your company has a Microsoft 365 Commercial account and you want to take it up a notch and use GCC High, you need to go through several procedures to become a validated user.

 To do this, you need to work with an Agreement for Online Services for Government (AOS-G) partner.
 An AOS-G partner is a managed IT services provider from whom you can purchase a Microsoft 365 license directly.

 This depends on the level of certification you are seeking.

 GCC High is not included in the list of CMMC DoD compliance requirements for CMMC 2.0 Level 1 contracts.
 Even though it’s the only version of Microsoft 365 that complies with the reporting requirements stated in DFARS 7012, you do not need GCC High to get a CMMC 2.0 DoD certificate specifically for CMMC level 1.